 Getting the information at the scene of the accident is important.
 Many times you do not reach out to an attorney until much later so it is hard to remember all of the facts exactly.

-If you are hurt, it is important to seek medical attention immediately after the accident, or as soon as your injuries are felt.
-If you do seek medical attention, be sure you identify the accident to your medical professional as the cause of your injuries to your medical professional.
+If you are hurt, it is essential to seek medical attention immediately after the accident or as soon as your injuries are felt.
+If you seek medical attention, be sure you identify the accident to your medical professional as the cause of your injuries.

-Insurance companies and juries will later see this medical record and will be unlikely to award the victim money for an injury that is not reported to their medical professional right after the accident.
-It may seem redundant or annoying but make sure the treating doctor knows the reason why you are hurt.
+Insurance companies and juries will later see this medical record.
+They will be unlikely to award the victim money for an injury that is not reported to their medical professional right after the accident.
+It may seem redundant or annoying but make sure the treating doctor knows why you are hurt.
 Make them document the file specifically.

 It is equally important to attend all of your scheduled medical appointments.
-Again, the insurance company and the jury will see your record of medical treatment, and if you regularly miss scheduled medical treatment, it will lead them to assume that your injury was not severe or that you healed as of the time that you started to miss your appointments.
+Again, the insurance company and the jury will see your medical treatment record.
+If you regularly miss scheduled medical treatment, it will lead them to assume that your injury was not severe or that you healed as of the time that you started to miss your appointments.

 I always tell clients, “hurt people go to the doctor.”
-You must go to treatment as the doctor orders.
+It would be best if you went to treatment as the doctor orders.

 In Louisiana, the time limit to file an action, called the statute of limitations, for a slip and fall case is one year.
 This is the case for all negligence claims.
-(La CC.
-Art.
-3492).
-You must file an action in court within one year from the date of the slip and fall accident.
+You must file an action in court within one year from the slip and fall accident date.

-Securing a competent personal injury attorney after your accident is imperative, not only because of the short time limit to file your action, but also to help you deal with the insurance companies.
+Securing a competent personal injury attorney after your accident is imperative because of the short time limit to file your action and help you deal with the insurance companies.